laumadmar/MOMIC_server/README.md

 2. Once the server is up, press `CTRL+c` to stop the console output.
 This will also stop the container.
 3. From your project directory, keep the app started in the background by running `sudo docker-compose start`
 5. Enter http://localhost:8000/jupyter in a browser to see the application running.
 Modify this url conveniently if you have changed the port and the base url in the docker-compose.yml.
 Log in with user momic, pass m0m1c.

-An alternative is to create your container from the original instructions, instead of using momic docker image, which can be fully customised.
-After clonning MOMIC_server from the repository, rename the file `Dockerfile.steps` to `Dockerfile`.
-1. run `docker pull ubuntu:18.04` to download the ubuntu docker image
-2. run `docker-compose up` and once the server is up, press `CTRL+c` to stop the console output
-3. run `docker-compose start` to keep the service running in the background
-4. ssh into the container executing the access script (`./access`) and type `nohup Rscript /tmp/install_specific_libraries.R &` to install the required R packages
-5. access the tool at http://localhost:8000/jupyter and log in
 6. clone MOMIC Notebooks repo from jupyter or from the terminal after ssh into the container.
 For the former, go to the git tab located in the left menu, click on the button `Clone a Repository` and provide the repo url.
 For the latter, ssh into the container, cd into momic home directory and type  `git clone https://github.com/laumadmar/MOMIC_notebooks.git`

+An alternative is to create your container from the original instructions, instead of using momic docker image, which can be fully customised.
+After clonning MOMIC_server from the repository, rename the file `Dockerfile.steps` to `Dockerfile`.
+For this you need a different Dockerfile, named `Dockerfile.steps`.
+Rename it to `Dockerfile` and follow the instruccions above except for pulling the custom momic image, which is not needed, instead run `docker pull ubuntu:18.04`.

 #### Access and log scripts
 Create a bash script to access the machine and another one to get the logs: